SAP-samples/teched2023-DA260/exercises/dd2/README.md

 The monitoring of Replication Flows is included into two parts, which is the general *Flow Monitoring* that provides a high level overview of the replication flows (incl. also transformation flows) general monitoring status as well as a detail monitoring screen of each replication flow with detailed information about each replication object.

-Once the Data Integration Monitor is being opened via the lext hand menu panel, a user will be re-directed to the main page of the Data Integration Monitor.
+Once the Data Integration Monitor is being opened via the left-hand menu panel, a user will be re-directed to the main page of the Data Integration Monitor.
 A user can now navigate to *Flow Monitor* and finally suer the filter option to view all replication flows in the local space:

 ![](images/Flow_Monitor.jpg)